-

 What is the history of the development of the class actions/collective redress mechanism and its policy basis in your jurisdiction?

 The development of class actions and collective redress mechanisms in Italy has its roots in consumer protection policy.
-Historically, the Italian legal system did not recognize any form of class action or collective redress until relatively recently.
-It was only in 2005, with the enactment of the Consumer Code, that renewed legislative attention was directed toward strengthening consumer rights, inspired in part by comparative experiences—most notably from the United States.
+Until the early 2000s, the Italian legal system did not recognise any form of class action or collective redress.
+It was only in 2005, with the enactment of the Consumer Code, that renewed legislative attention was directed toward strengthening consumer rights, inspired in part by comparative experiences (most notably in the United States).

 A significant evolution occurred in 2019, when the Italian legislature enacted a major reform that relocated the legal framework for class actions from the Consumer Code to the Code of Civil Procedure.
 This reform not only systematised the procedural rules governing class actions but also significantly expanded their scope.
 The new provisions introduced the broader concept of “homogeneous rights” as the basis for collective redress, allowing for actions beyond the traditional consumer context.